TheRealCoop/very-good-sms/README.md

 # Very Good SMS
 This application's name is derived from [Very Good Building Company](https://www.youtube.com/watch?v=G4GcRiMj0JE).
 Please use this application to send your SMS text messages to folks or do not.
 I am not a begger.
+If you choose to, then you can send one text at a time to one person of your choosing.

 ## Setup
 1. Apply the environment variables defined in .envrc.example to your environment.
 I've done this with the use of [direnv](https://github.com/direnv/direnv), but this can be done however you'd like.
 Note - if you do choose to use .envrc, then you'll need to copy the .envrc.example file and create a new one called .envrc